-The concerts are open to the public; however, suggested donations of $5 is welcome and any size donation designated to Music in the Library are thankfully accepted; the very survival of the concerts depends on contributed funds!
+The concerts are open to the public; however, donations are welcome and any size donation designated to Music in the Library are thankfully accepted; the very survival of the concerts depends on contributed funds!

 Please keep in mind that our venue is small, therefore seating for concerts is limited!